-|It’s FATE’S fault things are bad||
+|It’s FATE’S fault things are bad.||

-||Bad things just happen.
+||Bad things happen.
 That’s just the way it is.
 The world is a bad

 place.
-Might as well accept it.
+You might as well accept it.

 ||It’s all their fault.
 If other people weren’t so selfish, I could have

 more.
-Why does nobody care about me.
+Why does nobody care about me?

-|It’s MY fault that things are bad||
+|All MY fault that things are bad||

-||It’s all my fault.
+||All my fault.
 Nobody loves me because I am unlovable.
 There’s

-nothing I can do.
-I hate myself.
+nothing I can do, and I hate myself.

 Overview of the Emotional Scale

-At the upper end of the scale, you are eager to start each day.
+At the upper end of the scale, you are excited to start each day.
 You think positive and empowered thoughts such as, “I can do it,” I love myself and my life.”
 “I’m so grateful for the people in my life.”

 Starting at the Bottom

-When you are at the bottom of the scale, you tend to turn on yourself, you tend to also turn negative thoughts towards yourself and that only makes you feel worse.
+At the bottom of the scale, you tend to turn on yourself, turning negative thoughts towards yourself, which only makes you feel worse.

 Keep working on slowly but steadily, getting further up the scale.